hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 ```
 sinfo -p hwgui
 ```
-Copy an idle node name somewhere as we will use it later.
+Copy an idle node name somewhere as we will use it later. *For workshop today, copy a node name under the state `resv`.*

 Schedule an interactive session on HiperGator.
     Set `--partition=hwgui` in the `srun` command below.